jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity.md

   - The 3rd party aws account id is required.
 	- Add External ID - secret between you and the 3rd party.
 It helps to handle *confused deputy* problem.
 	- Define permissions in the IAM Policy

+### AssumeRole vs GetSessionToken

+- GetSessionToken:
+    - User or root account
+    - Access resources in the **same account** as that of the user.
+    - The purpose of the GetSessionToken operation is to authenticate the user using MFA.
+    - Note that temporary credentials from a GetSessionToken request can access IAM and AWS STS API operations only if you include MFA information in the request for credentials.
+- AssumeRole
+    - Role
+    - Call API operations that access resources in the _same or a different AWS account_.
+    - The temporary credentials returned by AssumeRole **do not include MFA information** in the context

 ## IAM Permission Boundary
 - IAM Permission Boundaries are supported for users and roles (not groups)